 - The Great and Only Barnum: The Tremendous, Stupendous Life of Showman P.T.
-Barnum by Candace Fleming (2009) A brilliant account of the amazing and thrilling life of the great P.T.
-Barnum, the father of the American circus. - Charles and Emma: The Darwins' Leap of Faith by Deborah Heiligman (2009) A lively biography of the Darwins' family life of one of the world's most famous scientists.
+Barnum by Candace Fleming (2009)-A brilliant account of the amazing and thrilling life of the great P.T.
+Barnum, the father of the American circus. - Charles and Emma: The Darwins' Leap of Faith by Deborah Heiligman (2009) A lively biography of the Darwins' family life of one of the world's most famous scientists. - Self-Portrait With Seven Fingers by J. Patrick Lewis and Jane Yolen (2011)-the life of Marc Chagall in verse.

-A second category of subjects includes those that are significant in the current culture or political scene - contemporarily significant.
+A second category of subjects includes those that are significant in the current culture or political scene-contemporarily significant.
 The major claim to fame by these subjects is their present popularity or notoriety.
 Some retain a relatively small amount of significance but others are considered "flashes in the pan."
-Barbara Bush, the First Lady during George Bush's presidency, was the subject of Arleen McGrath Heiss's Barbara Bush (1992).
-Interest in her has waned and the book is now out-of-print.
-She will be included in collective biographies of presidential wives so she cannot be legitimately considered a "flash in the pan."
-Books such as Hilary Duff: A Not-So-Typical Teen by Nancy Krulik (2004), Christina Aguilera: A Star is Made: The Unauthorized Biography by Pier Dominguez (2002), or John Lennon: All I Want is the Truth by Elizabeth Partridge (2005) are books whose subjects may or may not be short-lived depending on their overall contribution to society in general.
-Once the subjects' popularity wanes, so too will the interest in the presently popular figure.
+Steven Jobs: The Man Who Thought Different by Karen Blumenthal (2012) is an award-winning look at the technology giant.
+As his influence diminishes and other innovations take their place in the timeline so too will interest in Jobs as a person.
+His influence, however, will probably be longer lived than will the interest in someone such as Tim McGraw who is the subject of Sara McIntosh Wooten's Tim McGraw: Celebrity with Heart (2010).
+The popularity and length of interest may or may not be short-lived depending on the subject's overall contribution to society.
+Once the subject's popularity wanes, so too will the interest in the popular figure.